contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 weight: 20
 ---

-Now that you know how to manage calendars and events in the backend, we'll explain how to display this content in the frontend.
-The "Calendar" extension contains four frontend modules, which you can configure as usual in module management.
+Now that you know how to manage calendars and events in the back end, we'll explain how to display this content in the front end.
+The "Calendar" extension contains four front end modules, which you can configure as usual in module management.

 ![Calendar modules](/en/core-extensions/calendar/images/en/calendar-module.png?classes=shadow)